Share

 Given the scope and scale of its existing and planned investments, it looks like no other company could displace CATL’s world-leading status this decade.
 And yet, if it is to retain that crown in the longer run, several major issues will have to be resolved.

-For a start, battery technology is far from settled, and while CATL faces no other single major competitor, many other companies are looking to establish themselves in one niche or other of the battery industry.
-It is not impossible that other companies could emerge with new technologies that could eat away CATL’s leading position over the next several years.
+For a start, battery technology is far from settled, and while CATL faces no other single major competitor, many other companies are looking to establish themselves in one niche or another of the battery industry.
+It is possible that other companies could emerge with new technologies that could eat away CATL’s leading position over the next several years.

 Still, what perhaps is most intriguing about CATL is its clear potential to establish itself as one of China’s first truly multinational giants, supplying the world’s biggest auto makers with the world’s best batteries.